jrminter/monte-carlo-simulations/penepma/penepma-hints.md

 SENERG 3.0E+04                   [Energy of the electron beam, in eV]
 ```

-and the nergy and angular distributions of emerging particles as:
+and the energy and angular distributions of emerging particles as:

 ```
        >>>>>>>> Emerging particles.
 Energy and angular distributions.